cdlhub/documentation/FinancialModule.md

 ## Data requirements

 The Financial Module brings together three elements in order to undertake a calculation:
-* Structural information, notably which items are protected by a (set of) policies.
+* Structural information, notably which items are covered by a set of policies.
 * Loss values of items.
 * Policy profiles and profile values.

 There are many ways an insurance loss can be calculated with many different terms and conditions.
-For instance, there may be deductibles applied to each element of coverage (e.g. a buildings damage deductible), some site-specific deductibles or limits, and some overall policy deductibles and limits and line share.
-To undertake the calculation in the correct order and using the correct items (and their values) requires a file defining the structure and sequence of calculations.

-This is the **programme** file which defines a heirarchy of groups across a number of **levels**.
+For instance, there may be deductibles applied to each element of coverage (e.g. a buildings damage deductible), some site-specific deductibles or limits, and some overall policy deductibles and limits and share.
+To undertake the calculation in the correct order and using the correct items (and their values) the structure and sequence of calculations must be defined.
+This is done in the **programme** file which defines a heirarchy of groups across a number of **levels**.
 Levels drive the sequence of calculation.
 A financial calculation is performed at successive levels, depending on the structure of policy terms and conditions.
 For example there might be 3 levels representing coverage, site and policy terms and conditions.

 Groups are defined within levels and they represent aggregations of losses on which to perform the financial calculations.
 The grouping fields are called FROM_AGG_ID and TO_AGG_ID which represent a grouping of losses at the previous level and the present level of the hierarchy, respectively.

 ### Loss values
-The initial input is the ground-up loss (gul) table coming from the main Oasis calculation of ground-up losses.
+The initial input is the ground-up loss (GUL) table, generally coming from the main Oasis calculation of ground-up losses.
 Here is an example, for a single event and sample (idx=1):

 | event_id | item_id  | idx    | gul    |
 |:---------|----------|--------| ------:|